pkellner/azure-docs/articles/app-service/containers/quickstart-nodejs.md

 ```bash
 http://<app name>.azurewebsites.net
 ```

-Here is what your new web app should look like:
+Your azure web app has been created but since we have not yet linked your local node project to the the site, you will see just the default web page rendered by Azure.
+Here is what you should see:

 ![Empty web app page](media/quickstart-nodejs/app-service-web-service-created.png)